giancarlo/gbc/docs/language-reference.md

 b = [ label = 'string', 2 ]
 ```

 By default data is immutable.
-The 'var' keyword can be used to specify variable fields.
+The 'var' type modifier can be used to specify variable fields.

+In the example below, we declare `field` as a mutable variable, allowing its value to change.
+However, the entire `c` data block itself cannot be reassigned to a new value.

 ```
 c = [
-    var field: boolean | string = true,
+    field: var boolean | string = true,
     2
 ]